oktadev/okta-blog/_source/_posts/2020-10-19-ktor-kotlin.md

 ### Manage Users With Okta

 The Nano Blogging Service is more fun when different people can log in!
-You can create additional users from the Okta Developer Console.
-From the top menu bar, click on **Users**, then **Add Person**.
-You'll be presented with a dialog to add a new user:
+You can create additional users from the Okta Admin Console.
+Run `okta login` in a terminal and open the resulting URL in your browser.
+Sign in and go to **Directory** > **Users** > **Add Person**.

-{% img blog/ktor-kotlin/okta-add-person.png alt:"Add additional accounts to Okta" width:"700" %}{: .center-image }
+You'll be presented with a dialog to add a new user.
+Fill in the form, set the password, and check user must change password.

 ### Enable User Registration

 Okta also provides a self-sign up service.
-You can enable it by heading to the Okta Developer Console, hovering over the **Users** top menu item, and selecting **Registration** from the sub-menu.
-Okta will show a single button you need to click to activate the feature:
+You can enable it by heading to **Directory** > **Self-Service Registration**.
+You'll see a single button you need to click to activate the feature.

-{% img blog/ktor-kotlin/enable-okta-user-registrations.png alt:"Enable self-signup with Okta" width:"766" %}{: .center-image }

 If desired, tune the default options and save.

 Then, when you try to sign in to your service, you'll see a **"Sign up"** link: